rajasegar/eax/README.md

 - Find the largest and heavy components and their dependencies with other entities
 - Find where your components, services are used in the app
 - Find the asset composition of your builds like percentage of JS,CSS and images
-- View the compression statistics for your build assets like Gzip and Brotli
+- View the compression statistics for your build assets like Gzip and Brotli and export them as CSV

 ## Install
 ```